Zeex/samp-server-cli/README.md

-This is a small Python script that lets you quickly start your SA-MP server from the command line without opening, editing, and saving server.cfg every time.
-It generates a new server.cfg based on specified command line arguments and optionally starts the server.
-This can make it much easier to test various scripts  and plugins during development (I use it for testing plugins).
+This is a small Python script that lets you quickly start your SA-MP server from the command line without opening, editing, and saving server.cfg every time you need to change some option.
+It generates a new server.cfg based on the command line arguments you use and optionally starts the server.
+This can make it much easier to test various scripts and plugins during development (for example, I use it for testing plugins).

 How to use it
 -------------

-You can define the root directory by setting `SAMP_SERVER_ROOT` (see below) and run the server from anywhere.
+You can define the root directory of your SA-MP server installation by setting `SAMP_SERVER_ROOT` (see below) and start it from anywhere.
 If you're working on a plugin and want to test it, you just do:

 ```
 samp-server-cli -d ./path/to/plugin.so